vscode-reborn-ai/vscode-reborn-ai/README.md

 ### Proxies

 I've set up a proxy for anyone that needs it at `https://openai-proxy.dev/v1`.
 It's running [x-dr/chatgptProxyAPI](https://github.com/x-dr/chatgptProxyAPI) code on CloudFlare Workers.
+This is mainly for anyone who wants to use OpenAI, but cannot due to api.openai.com being blocked.

 ## Internationalization